MicrosoftDocs/visualfsharpdocs/docs/conceptual/system.iobserver['t]-interface-[fsharp].md

 # System.IObserver<'T> Interface (F#)

-A client that may be subscribed to observe the results from an IObservable.
+A client that may be subscribed to observe the results from an `IObservable`.

 **Namespace/Module Path**: System